Linuxfabrik/monitoring-plugins/check-plugins/json-values/README.md

 ## States

-* Exits with the state from the json array.
+* Returns the state value from the JSON object (0=OK, 1=WARN, 2=CRIT, 3=UNKNOWN).
+* UNKNOWN if `--filename` and `--url` are used together, if the URL protocol is unsupported, if JSON parsing fails, or if the state key is missing.
+* `--always-ok` suppresses all alerts and always returns OK.

 ## Perfdata / Metrics

-Returns the perfdata from the json array.
+Returns the perfdata string from the JSON object as-is (key specified by `--perfdata-key`).

+## Troubleshooting

+`Python module "smbprotocol" is not installed.` Install the required modules: `pip install PySmbClient smbprotocol`.

+`The --filename and -u / --url parameter are mutually exclusive.` Specify either `--filename` or `--url`, not both.

 ## Credits, License